Lois Jotter

-Mary Lois Jotter Cutter (1914–2013) was an American botanist.
-She and Elzada Clover were the first two non-Native women to raft the entire length of the Grand Canyon in 1938.
+Mary Lois Jotter Cutter (March 11, 1914–April 30, 2013) was an American botanist.
+She and Elzada Clover were the first women to raft the entire length of the Grand Canyon in 1938, making scientific collections of plants along the way.

 Early life and education

 Born Mary Lois Jotter on March 11, 1914 in Weaverville, California, she was interested in science and botany from a young age.
 Her father, E.V.
 Jotter, a German Mennonite who taught forestry at the University of Michigan, and her mother, Artie May Lomb, encouraged her to study science while growing up in Michigan.
 She graduated from the University of Michigan with a bachelor's degree in botany and biology and continued her studies in botany, obtaining a doctorate from the University of Michigan in 1943.
 Her graduate studies focused on the cytogenetics of the evening primrose.